PBS News Hour: Production and ratings

 PBS News Hour is notable for being shown on public television, as there are no interruptions for commercial advertisements.
 But, like most public television programming, there are "corporate image" advertisements at the beginning and end of each broadcast; and there may be "barker" interruptions during locally produced pledge drives that ask viewers to donate to their local PBS member station or member network.
 Those stations not programming a pledge drive typically provide encore presentations from their archives.

 The program has a more deliberate pace than the news broadcasts of the commercial networks it competes against, allowing for deeper detail in its story packages and feature segments.
 At the start of the program, the lead story is covered in depth, followed by a news summary that lasts roughly between six and eight minutes, briefly explaining many of the top national and international news headlines; international stories often include excerpts of reports filed by ITN correspondents.
 This is usually followed by three or four longer news segments, typically running six to twelve minutes, which explore a few of the events mentioned in the headline segment in depth and include discussions with experts, newsmakers, and/or commentators.
 The program formerly included a reflective essay on a regular basis, but these have been curtailed in recent years; since Woodruff and Ifill became anchors, these essays have mainly aired as part of the end-of-show segment "Brief, but Spectacular".

 On Fridays, the program features political analysis and discussion between two regular contributors, one from each of the Republican and Democratic parties, and one host from among the senior correspondents.
-Since January 2021, the usual participants have been Washington Post columnist Jonathan Capehart and The New York Times columnist David Brooks.
+Since January 2021, the usual participants have been MS NOW co-host Jonathan Capehart and The New York Times columnist David Brooks.
 Analysts who fill in when Capehart or Brooks are absent have included David Gergen, Thomas Oliphant, Rich Lowry, William Kristol, Ramesh Ponnuru, Ruth Marcus, Michael Gerson, David Corn and E. J. Dionne.
 On Mondays, a similar segment, "Politics Monday", features analysis and discussion of political issues with contributors Amy Walter, national editor of The Cook Political Report, and Tamara Keith, Washington, D.C. correspondent for NPR.

 The program's senior correspondents are Woodruff and Jeffrey Brown (Arts, Culture & Society).
 Essayists have included Anne Taylor Fleming, Richard Rodriguez, Clarence Page and Roger Rosenblatt.
 Correspondents have been Tom Bearden, Betty Ann Bowser, Susan Dentzer, Elizabeth Farnsworth, Kwame Holman, Spencer Michels, Fred de Sam Lazaro, the economics correspondent Paul Solman (Making Sen$e), Malcolm Brabant and others.

 Lehrer and Ifill were frequent moderators of U.S. political debates.
 By November 2008, Lehrer had moderated more than ten debates between major U.S. presidential candidates.
 In 2008, Ifill moderated a debate between U.S. vice presidential candidates Joe Biden and Sarah Palin; in 2004, she moderated a debate between candidates Dick Cheney and John Edwards.

 According to Nielsen ratings at the program's website, 2.7 million people watch the program each night, and 8 million watch in the course of a week.